Europe

 Located between the freezing polar North and the hot Mediterranean in the south, the European continent encompasses a diverse range of biomes: tundra, taiga, montane forest, temperate broadleaf forest, Mediterranean forest, temperate and dry steppe.
 This variety supports a rich array of wildlife, with thousands of plant and animal species adapted to different environments.
 Europe’s rivers, like the Danube River, and mountain ranges, like the Alps, contribute to its ecological richness and diversity.

-I tested whether the flocking formation and the social interactions in the post-breeding period of long-tailed tits, would be based on previous interactions the individuals would have, during the breeding season.
-Moreover, my second hypothesis was that the spatial distribution of the pairs during the breeding season would have an effect on the locations of the flocks after breeding [2].
+I tested whether the flocking formation and the social interactions in the post-breeding period of long-tailed tits, would be based on previous interactions the individuals would have had, during the breeding season.
+Moreover, my second hypothesis was that the spatial distribution of the pairs during the breeding season would have an effect on the locations and composition of the flocks after breeding [2].

 Results showed that previous interactions, during the breeding season of the long-tailed tits had no effect on how the individuals formed their flocks later on.
 Neither did the spatial home range overlaps affected in any way which individuals would then choose to flock together in the post-breeding season.
 What was certain, though, was that genetically related individuals had higher number of interactions after the breeding season, when forming their flocks [2].